-The telescopic PRC and SRC put moderate requirements on the absolute Reff for the PRM and SRM.
-The candidate RC telescope design (LIGO-T080075-01, table 3 and most recent T0900043-v11) transforms a required ITM beam wave front curvature matching tolerance of <1% to a mean RM surface 1 Reff tolerance of 2.5% (essentially absolute since the ITM Reff is absolutely constrained per section 4.2.2.3.7).
-However, since practical RC telescopes will not be constructed (let alone known) to absolute specification, this problem will necessarily be relieved by having an appropriate length [matching] adjustment within the telescope (+/- 10cm adjustment in P/SR2 with concomitant +/- 20cm change in P/SRM position, T080198, T0900043-v10, P080004-P).
-Since anticipated adjustments will be to small optics (with wire pendula), this is planned (in concert with SUS) to be accomplished by translation of their entire SUS towers.
+The telescopic PRC and SRC put moderate requirements on the absolute R{eff} for the PRM and SRM.
+A tentative RC telescope design (LIGO-P080004-00) transforms a target ITM beam wave front curvature matching tolerance of ~1% to a mean RM surface 1 R{eff} tolerance of 2.5% (essentially absolute since the ITM R{eff} is absolutely constrained per section 4.2.2.3.7).
+However, since practical RC telescopes will never be absolutely given (let alone known), this problem will necessarily be relieved by having an appropriate length [matching] adjustment within the telescope.
 The final design of these elements, in concert, can be chosen to allow this flexibility.
 Since this absolute mean adjustment is likely to be taken in preliminary setup, changes of matching during operation must be separately considered.
-These can occur either due to beam heating (for FS the PRM local Reff will change ~0.6% from cold to full power (10ppm HR absorption) for the "low finesse" arm cavity choice), or due to surface finish irregularities (making the RM have different Reff for shifted beam spot positions).
-In any case this specification and the Reff variation with beam power are well within the compensation range of the TCS CPs (>25 larger, but in one direction of matching only).
-The ITM thermal lensing and RM HR thermal change are not compensating effects.
+These can occur either due to beam heating (for FS the RM local R{eff} will change ~0.16% from cold to full power for the "low finesse" arm cavity choice), or due to surface finish irregularities (making the RM have different R{eff} for different 2mm beam spot positions).
+In any case this specification and the R{eff} variation with beam power are well within the compensation range of the TCS CPs (>100 larger, but in one direction of matching only).
+The ITM thermal lensing and RM thermal change are not compensating effects.
 Other options include fabricating the RMs of ULE glass, and furnishing some [common] RC element with a ring heater.